medelman17/hotchpot/README.md

 # Hotchpot

 Hotchpot is a proof of concept.
-Frankly, it probabky won't work.
-Even if it does,right now, it's fairly limited.
+Frankly, it probably won't work.
+Even if it does, right now, it's fairly limited.
 It can take some SDL and turn it into a production-grade(-ish), cloud-native, serverless, fluent, graphql api.
 But, other than that, not much.
 But it's early days.

 **Note: You must have an AWS account (with sufficient permissions) and the AWS CLI installed on your box to continue.**